SFDigitalServices/sf-dahlia-lap/README.md

 * `rails s`
 * Access the app at [http://localhost:3000/](http://localhost:3000/)

-## To update css from Pattern Library
+## To update CSS from Pattern Library
 * `grunt`

-## Linting:
+## Linting

 To lint Ruby code run: `rubocop`

-To lint the react code run: `yarn lint`
+To lint the React code run: `yarn lint`

-## Rails tests:
+## Rails tests

-### Running tests:
+### Running tests

 `bundle exec rake spec`

 **Updating VCR Cassettes**

-if the Saleforce API changed or any of the data posted to the API changed, you have to update the VCR cassettes affected (a cassettes is just a Yaml file).
-Cassettes are located under `app/spec/vcr/`.
+If the Salesforce API changes for a request, or if the data sent to the API for a request has changed, you have to update the VCR cassettes affected.
+Cassettes are YAML files located in the `app/spec/vcr/` directory.

 In order to update the cassettes you have to: